 That’s when I really fell in love with communications, analytics and development.
 It’s also when I realized that I wanted to spend my life working with passionate people and tackling large messy problems.

-In 2012, I moved back to San Antonio, connected with an agency doing similar work with hospitals and began consulting other agencies along the way.
+In 2012, I moved back to San Antonio, connected with an agency doing similar work with hospitals and began my journey as a nonprofit consultant, working with other organizations along the way.
 I became fascinated with the way we could cross-pollinate base practices among agencies, and in early 2013, I established Burnam Consulting.

 Over the next two years, I had the wonderful opportunity to work with, learn from, and join forces with dozens of nonprofits all over San Antonio.
 In the process, I learned that every agency, no matter the size or age, has the potential to dream big and transform our community.